 A small airport 15 min north of Huaraz is mainly used by private mining companies which have mines near Huaraz.
-There are three direct flights a week with company LC Perú from Lima to Huaraz and back.
+However, LC Peru Air Company offers daily flights from Lima to Huaraz and back.

 Bus from Lima to Huaraz

-Most of the international travelers stay in Miraflores district in Lima where many of the hostels are and is considered one of the safest parts of the city.
-Bus terminals are spread out in Lima so check carefully from which terminal the bus to Huaraz departs and how long it takes to get there.
+Most of the international travellers stay in the Miraflores district in Lima, where many of the hostels are, and it’s considered one of the safest parts of the city.
+Bus terminals are spread out in Lima, so check carefully from which terminal the bus to Huaraz departs and how long it takes to get there.

 Bus options between Lima & Huaraz

-Companies offer a great variety of options for reclining seats from 140°,160° to 180° full bed seat.
+Companies offer a great variety of options for reclining seats from 140°,160° to 180° full bed seats.

 We recommend taking a day bus to see the change in landscape (and temperature!) from desert-like Lima to snow-peaked mountains of the Cordillera Blanca.

-We have traveled with Linea and found the seats very comfortable and spacious.
+We travelled with Linea bus company and found the seats very comfortable and spacious.
 The bus has a toilet on board, movies are played on the screen, and it stops for a 30-minute break at a restaurant.
-The bus driver was professional and I didn’t worry once (which is the opposite of bus travel in Bolivia or India).
+The bus driver was professional, and I didn’t worry once (which is the opposite of bus travel in Bolivia or India).

 Arriving at Huaraz from Trujillo and Chimbote (Ecuador)

-Same national transporters offer buses from Trujillo and Chimbote to Huaraz.
-Big bus companies take the route via Casma to avoid dangerous Cañon del Pato as their buses wouldn’t get through one lane tunnels.
+The same national transporters offer buses from Trujillo and Chimbote to Huaraz.
+Big bus companies take the route via Casma to avoid dangerous Cañon del Pato as their buses wouldn’t get through one-lane tunnels.

-To get to Huaraz from Chimbote there is an option of using small local bus services Yungay Express and Turismo Huaraz which takes you to Huaraz through 35 tunnels in Cañon del Pato.
-You will have less space on the bus and it also can be packed during rush hours, but the view is priceless.
-Price of the buses is S/.40 (12 USD).
+To get to Huaraz from Chimbote, there is an option of using small local bus services, Yungay Express and Turismo Huaraz, which takes you to Huaraz through 35 tunnels in Cañon del Pato.
+You will have less space on the bus, and it also can be packed during rush hours, but the view is priceless.
+The price of the buses is S/.40 (12 USD).
 These small buses depart more often than long-distance buses.